William Ross Wallace

 William Ross Wallace (1819 – May 5, 1881) was an American poet, with Scottish roots, best known for writing "The Hand That Rocks The Cradle Is The Hand That Rules The World".

 Early life

 Wallace was born in Lexington, Kentucky in 1819.
 His father, a Presbyterian preacher, died when Wallace was an infant.

-Wallace was educated at Indiana University and Hanover College, Indiana, and studied law in Lexington, Kentucky.
+Wallace was educated at Indiana University Bloomington and Hanover College, Indiana, and studied law in Lexington, Kentucky.